-So, what are counters?
-These devices are used widely as an important element in digital electronics.
-Counters calculate or note the number of times an event has occurred.
-They store, or sometimes, even display the numbers they have calculated.
+Electronic counters are widely used in digital electronics to record the number of times an event has occurred.
+They can store or output the numbers they have recorded.
 Counters are also referred to as timers.
-Counters are manufactured as separate integrated circuits (ICs) and as part of larger ICs.

 Aside from counting, counters are also used for measuring frequency and time.
 Counters are now being used in a lot of applications such as frequency counters, digital clocks, analog-to-digital converters, frequency divider circuits and electronic device timers.

-We can also find these inside the electronic devices we use at home such as microwave ovens.
-The counter calculates the increase or decrease in temperature and the time preventing further heating.
-Time setting is also one of its practical uses, for example, in a washing machine.
+We can also find these inside the electronic devices we use at home.
+Microwave ovens and washing machines use counters to keep track of the time elapsed.
 Counters are also used in counting people entering and leaving a stadium or an auditorium.

 Types of Counters